This page has been archived.

 Amendments to the National Defence Act.

-Having a judicial review by the Federal Court on a grievance or grievances that had been reviewed by the Board.
+A judicial review by the Federal Court on a grievance or grievances that had been reviewed by the Board.

 At the corporate level